rerobots/hardshare/doc/index.rst

 hardshare
 =========

-**hardshare** is the client part of a system for sharing your robot through the rerobots_ infrastructure.
+**hardshare** is a system for sharing your robot through the rerobots_ infrastructure.
 It is in the early stages of development.

 Before you can share your robots, you must have a user account on rerobots.
 The service is not yet generally available, but if you are interested, `ask for